Centers of Gravity Calculator

 Center of Gravity convergence speed of COG algorithm versus Weiszfelds algorithm

-Centers-of-Gravity Calculator uses both algorithms
+Centers of Gravity Calculator uses both algorithms

-Centers-of-Gravity Calculator uses both algorithms: the faster Weiszfeld's algorithm as its default, and Single‑Center of Gravity algorithm in case of predefined warehouses with limited move range (and some other specific cases).
+Centers of Gravity Calculator uses both algorithms: the faster Weiszfeld's algorithm as its default, and Single‑Center of Gravity algorithm in case of predefined warehouses with limited move range (and some other specific cases).

 Multiple Center of Gravity locations algorithm